net-lisias-ksp/KSP-Forum-Preservation-Project/README.md

-# KSP's Forum Preservation Project
+# KSP's Forum/WIKI Preservation Project

-Efforts for preserving [KSP's Forum](https://forum.kerbalspaceprogram.com/) for the posteriority if the worst happens.
+Efforts for preserving [KSP's Forum](https://forum.kerbalspaceprogram.com/) **and also** [KSP's WIKI](https://wiki.kerbalspaceprogram.com/) for the posteriority if the worst happens.

 We are hoping for the best, but expecting the worst.
 The hard part will be to expect the worst [without causing it](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy)...